 Another seeming contradiction is that in recent years Ashley Madison, the world's leading married dating site, has registered Gen Z to be the top age group to sign up to the site, even though the large majority of them have never been married.
-In 2022 alone more than 1.8 million Gen Z joined (of which more than 38,000 were from Australia) representing 40% of all signups.
+In 2022 alone more than 1.8 million Gen Z joined (of which more than 1 million were from the U.S.) representing 40% of all signups.